Teikyo Lab.

 Graduation thesis progress report meeting.
 Students who are planning to write papers are presenting research reports on a variety of modern themes, such as the history of Mitsukoshi Department Store and Niigata.

-&quot;It&#39;s important for students to find a theme that they are interested in.
-Whatever theme a student chooses, we accept it at least once and support them by giving them advice on how to research it,&quot; (Professor Koyama).
+"It is important for students to find a topic that interests them.
+Whatever topic a student chooses, we will accept it and support them by giving them advice on how to research it," says Professor Koyama.